A Brief History Of Serverless

 3. Use a different platform (another FaaS, PaaS, IaaS, etc.)

-Also many people began to see FaaS as a “glue” to connect applications and sevices but not for the primary platform.
+Also many people began to see FaaS as a “glue” to connect applications and sevices but not the primary platform for an application.
 You would write your actual application to run on VMs or Kubernetes but you would connect different cloud resources together with a cloud function.
 For example, you have a Kafka topic and the function will transform the data from the Kafka topic before sending it to another service.

 Time for Serverless 2.0